2 Useful Websites to Find AI Art and Prompts for Stable Diffusion

 The first website I want to show you is called Lexica and it is a library of Stable Diffusion prompts that other people are trying to use.
 And it has quite a simple layout.

-Every time you open the Lexica website, you can see the latest creations from artists that are using the Stable Diffusion generation model, and you can check some images for inspiration.
+Every time you open the Lexica website, you can see the latest creations from artists who are using the Stable Diffusion generation model, and you can check some images for inspiration.

 Lexica is my favorite website I use to find inspiration, but there is another site you should know.